invertase/globe/packages/globe_kv/README.md

 # 🌍 GlobeKV - Key-Value Storage for Dart Applications, backed by [Globe](https://globe.dev).

-GlobeKV is a data storage system for storing and retrieving data from a global datastore, designed for high-reads at low latency.
+GlobeKV is an eventually-consistent data storage system for storing and retrieving data from a global datastore, designed for high-reads at low latency.

 GlobeKV features: